How a colony works

 Drones

 Male bees.
-They don't forage, don't sting, and don't build comb.
-Their only purpose is to mate with virgin queens from other colonies.
-In autumn, workers stop feeding them and push them out.
+They don't forage, sting, build comb, or contribute to hive maintenance.
+Their sole function is to mate with virgin queens from other colonies.
+In autumn, when mating season ends and the colony consolidates for winter, the workers stop feeding them and force them out.
+They die within days.

 How honey is made